baldurbjarnason/this-is-not-a-book/What_is_digital_writing/Hackathons.md

 (Back home in Iceland the university departments have a traditional outing called *vísindaferð*, or ‘science trip’.
-These trips generally involves the students visiting a company related to the subject matter they’re studying.
+These trips generally involve the students visiting a company related to the subject matter they’re studying.
 Once there they then proceed to get absolutely hammered with the employees of said company sharing war stories, past failures and successes, and embarrassing stories that tell you what the